Modules¶

 Note

-If specifying device using the <device name>.<partition number> format, the value of partition will be overwritten.
+If specifying device using the <device name>.<partition number>

 Note

-Using overwrite: true for filesystems is dangerous and can lead to data loss, so double check the entry in fs_setup.
+for filesystems is dangerous and can lead to data

 Note

-replace_fs is ignored unless partition is auto or any.
+is ignored unless partition

 Internal name: cc_disk_setup